erikhofer/task-matrix/README.md

 # Task Matrix

 Tool to manage a number of tasks that are shared by multiple people.
+Try it at https://task-matrix.netlify.com/

 ![Screenshot](https://raw.githubusercontent.com/erikhofer/task-matrix/master/screenshot.png)